Throw Momma from the Train: Plot

-After two unsuccessful attempts, Larry flees the Lift home when Mrs. Lift recognizes him as a suspect from a news broadcast about his ex-wife's disappearance.
-He boards a train to Mexico and, surprisingly, Owen and Mrs. Lift come along so as to avoid having to lie for him.
-During the journey, Larry's patience with Mrs. Lift finally runs out when she impolitely gives him advice on writing.
+After two unsuccessful attempts, Larry flees the Lift home when Mrs. Lift recognizes him as a suspect from a news broadcast about Margaret's disappearance.
+He boards a train to Mexico and Owen and Mrs. Lift come along so as to avoid having to lie for him.
+En route, Larry's patience with Mrs. Lift runs out when she impolitely gives him advice on writing.
 Larry follows her to the caboose with the intent of killing her, but Owen begins having second thoughts about having her killed and gives chase.
 In the ensuing struggle, Mrs. Lift hangs from the train, but is rescued by Owen and a repentant Larry.
-She is grateful to her son for saving her, but unappreciative of Larry's help and kicks him, resulting in him losing his balance and falling off the train to the tracks below.
+She is grateful to Owen for saving her, but unappreciative of Larry's help and kicks him, resulting in him losing his balance and falling off the train to the tracks below.

 During his recovery in the hospital, Larry discovers that Margaret is still alive; she had fallen overboard accidentally and was rescued by a Polynesian fisherman whom she has decided to marry.
-Much to his annoyance, Larry learns that Margaret plans to sell the rights of her ordeal for $1.5 million.
-On the advice of a fellow patient, Larry chooses to free himself of his obsession with his ex-wife and instead focus on his own life, and write about what recently happened to him, thereby freeing him of his writer's block.
+Margaret plans to sell the rights of her ordeal for $1.5 million.
+On the advice of a fellow patient, Larry chooses to free himself of his obsession with Margaret and instead focus on his own life, and write about what recently happened to him, thereby freeing him of his writer's block.

-A year later, Larry has finished a novel based on his experiences with Owen and Mrs. Lift, and titled Throw Momma from the Train.
-Owen visits and informs to him that his mother has died (albeit naturally) and that he's going to New York City for the release of his own book.
-Unfortunately for Larry, Owen reveals that his book is also about their experiences together.

-Thinking that his book has been scooped once again, an enraged Larry proceeds to strangle him, but stops when Owen shows him that his book is a children's pop-up book called Momma, and Owen, and Owen's Friend, Larry with the story drastically altered to be suitable for children.
+A year later, Larry has finished a novel based on his experiences with Owen and Mrs. Lift, titled Throw Momma from the Train.
+Owen visits and reveals that his mother has died (albeit naturally) and that he is going to New York City for the release of his own book.
+Owen's book is also about their experiences together.
+Thinking that his book has been scooped once again, an enraged Larry proceeds to strangle him, but stops when Owen reveals that his book is a children's pop-up book called Momma, and Owen, and Owen's Friend, Larry with the story drastically altered to be suitable for children.

-A few months later, Larry, Owen, and Larry's girlfriend Beth (Kim Greist) vacation together in Hawaii, and reflecting on the final line of Larry's book.
-Larry and Owen's books have now become best sellers, making them both successful writers, as well as close friends.
+Months later, Larry, Owen, and Larry's girlfriend Beth vacation together in Hawaii, reflecting on the final line of Larry's book.
+Larry and Owen's books have now become best-sellers, making them both successful writers, as well as close friends.